Feral Druid Frequently Asked Questions — Dragonflight 10.2

 is specific to these two effects and does not apply to

-trinkets or active buffs such as
+trinkets or active effects such as

 Sabertooth.
 This means